 Play as the quick-drawing cowboy, who is faster and more nimble than any enemy he encounters.
 Jump the two-legged foxes and detonate the exploding spiders.

 Aside from that though, Spur has plenty of potential, given a bit of extra substance (like my cacti spending idea, for example).
-And since it’s quite playable in its current state, I’d say grab the prototype from Google Play right now, and step into the (running) shoes of a poor lonesome cowboy.
-Clock’s ticking!
+And since it’s quite playable in its current state, I’d say grab the prototype from Google Play and step into the (running) shoes of a poor lonesome cowboy.
+The clock’s ticking!